-HOAs: What to Look For in a Property Management Company
+What to Look For in a Property Management Company as SFR Investor

 Helping to manage a homeowners association can be a lot of work, even in a limited capacity.
-If you are a member of the board of directors charged with helping govern your organization and maintain its financial health, you will certainly have your work cut out for you.
-Layering operational tasks can make it extremely cumbersome, complicated, and outside the scope of some people’s experience or ability.
+If you are an SFR investor and manager of a property portfolio then you’re very likely to deal with homeowners associations (HOAs).
+However, layering additional HOA operational tasks with your existing duties may turn extremely cumbersome, complicated, and outside the scope of your experience or ability.

 There are roughly 281,000 property management companies within the United States.
 While not all companies specifically handle HOAs, thousands of companies do specialize in HOA property management.